MisterDA/love-release/README.md

 `--activity`        The name of the class that extends GameActivity.
                     By default it is the name of the project with ‘Activity’ appended, eventual spaces and dashes replaced by underscores.
 `--maintainer-name` Set the maintainer’s name.
-The company name is used by default.
                     It must be only alphanumerical characters, with eventual underscores.
 `--package-name`    Set the name of the package.
                     By default, it is the name of your project, with eventual spaces replaced by underscores.